The Fear (1995)

 There's great intensity on Troy when he tries to get away from Leslie when she acts obessive towards him.

-There's a perfect and creepy setting with Tanya calling out in the forest and voices start calling to her.
+Tanya goes into the forest in which there's a perfect and creepy setting with her calling out in the forest and voices start calling to her.
+A nice dark feeling within all of this.

-We also have a nice flashback sequence with Richard as a child and Uncle Pete getting nasty towards him as well as Morty approaching as well.
+Durin all of this Richard has a nice flashback sequence when he was a child and Uncle Pete getting nasty towards him as well as Morty approaching as well.

 A nice psychotic moment with Troy attacking Ashley in the forest at night and having a battle.